 - Whisk flour, baking soda, and salt together in a bowl.

-- Heat the butter in a 10 inch skillet over medium heat until melted.
-Lower heat to medium-low and cook until the butter is starting to brown, about 2 – 4 minutes.
+- Heat the butter in a 10-inch skillet over medium heat until melted.
+Lower heat to medium-low and cook until the butter starts to brown, about 2 – 4 minutes.
 Transfer melted butter to a large bowl and whisk in ground ginger, cinnamon, cloves, black pepper, and cayenne pepper.
 Allow to cool slightly, about 2 minutes.
 Whisk in brown sugar, molasses, and finely grated fresh ginger to butter mixture.
 Whisk in egg and extra yolk.
 Add in flour and stir until just combined.
-Cover dough with plastic wrap and refrigerate until firm, about 1 hour.
+Cover the dough with plastic wrap and refrigerate until firm, about 1 hour.

 - Adjust the oven racks to upper-middle and lower-middle positions and heat to 300 degrees.
 Line 3 cookie sheets with Unbleached Parchment Paper or silicone mats like Silpat.
 Place the granulated sugar in a shallow dish.
-Take a teaspoon of the dough, roll it into about a 1 inch ball and roll in the sugar.
-Then place the dough ball on the cookie sheet (about 20 cookies per sheet).
+Take 2 teaspoons of the dough, roll it into about a 1-inch ball, and roll in the sugar.
+Then place the dough ball on the cookie sheet (about 15 cookies per sheet).

 - Place one cookie sheet on the upper-middle rack and bake for 15 minutes.
-After 15 minutes, transfer partially baked top sheet to lower rack rotating the cookie sheet 180 degrees and place second sheet of dough balls on upper rack.
-Continue to bake until cookies on lower rack just begin to darken around the edges, 10 – 12 minutes longer.
-Remove lower sheet of cookies and shift upper sheet to lower rack and continue to bake until cookies begin to darken around edges, 15-17 minutes.
+After 15 minutes, transfer the partially baked top sheet of cookies to the lower rack rotating the cookie sheet 180 degrees and placing the second sheet of dough balls on the upper rack.
+Continue to bake until cookies on the lower rack just begin to darken around the edges, 10 – 12 minutes longer.
+Remove the lower sheet of cookies from the oven and shift the upper sheet to the lower rack, and continue to bake until cookies begin to darken around the edges, 15-17 minutes.
 Transfer baked cookies to a wire rack to cool completely before serving.
-Cool baking sheets slightly and repeat step 3 with remaining dough balls.
 Transfer the cookies to a wire rack to cool, then eat!

 Kate’s Tips